 In 2011, Connecticut became the first state in America to establish a Green Bank, the Clean Energy Finance and Investment Authority (CEFIA).
-Last week, a small group of my colleagues and I introduced legislation to establish a Federal Green Bank.
+A small group of my colleagues and I introduced legislation to establish a Federal Green Bank.
 Like CEFIA, the Federal Green Bank is a public-private institution that will attract investment in the clean energy sector by providing low-cost financing (in the form of loans, loan guarantees, insurance, debt securitizations, etc.) for a variety of clean energy/energy efficient projects.
 CEFIA’s success proves that a little public funding upfront can spark tremendous private investment – with just $20 million in funding, CEFIA has leveraged over $200 million in clean energy investments.

 SUPPORT MY CAMPAIGN